 It really is all about fear, isn’t it?
 But people don’t turn their fear into violence by themselves; they need the pooled emotional resources of others.
 Whether it’s ISIS or the Tea Party or the Klan or whoever, the promise of being part of something larger–something so important that one’s own interests or even one’s own life is less important than the larger goal–this is what makes it possible for people to endorse what they wouldn’t think of endorsing on their own.
 It’s what makes people abandon all reason and make the leap into violence or oppression.
 And today, the ability to pool those resources is much greater than it was in the 1930s.
-Hitler had film and radio; today we have social networking and global media.5.
-What role do you think religion might play in the development of fascism in the United States?
+Hitler had film and radio; today we have social networking and global media.

 I think religion is simply one form of group identity that can galvanize people into action.
 Such identity can come from race.
 It can be tribal membership.
 It can be gender or class.
 But religion is more powerful than the others because it comes with already-worked-out tenets of belief and rituals, which bind members together.
 All the other forms have to invent these things.
 National identity worked pretty well as a binding force for centuries, but it seems that it’s becoming a weaker and weaker form of identity.

 6. Donald Trump has called for a ban on all Muslim immigration and tourism, a position that a recent poll found is supported by 65% of Republicans.
 What role does the rise of charismatic demagogues playing on the people’s fear have in the development of fascism?